esmaxness/Old_Blog_Repo/_projects/2_project.md

 ### Participacion

-My participation focused on the development of an IoT application to collect the ibeacons propagated by the COVID-19 European radar mobile applications.
+My participation focused on the development of an IoT application to collect the ibeacons propagated by the rada COVID-19 mobile applications.